Ramaz Nikolaishvili: Governor of Guria

 Shortly after his second inauguration, President Saakashvili appointed Ramaz Nikolaishvili as Governor of the Black Sea region of Guria as part of his gubernatorial reshuffle, replacing Mikheil Svimonishvili.
 His term coincided with the May 2008 parliamentary elections, during which he campaigned for the United National Movement in Guria.
 Following the UNM's victory, he was replaced in Guria and appointed as Deputy Minister of Defense.
-As such, Nikolaishvili led an MOD mission to the South Ossetian conflict zone on July 29, 2008 to plant a flag on the Sarabuki Hill, considered a strategic height for Georgia as shootouts were increasing between Georgian and South Ossetian forces.
+As such, Nikolaishvili led an MOD mission to the South Ossetian conflict zone on July 29, 2008, to plant a flag on the Sarabuki Hill, considered a strategic height for Georgia as shootouts were increasing between Georgian and South Ossetian forces.
 Nikolaishvili served during the August Russo-Georgian war and was awarded the Order of Honor by President Saakashvili on December 4, 2008.

 Infrastructure Minister

 After his work at the Ministry of Defense, Ramaz Nikolaishvili was appointed in late 2008 as chairman of the Roads Department, a government agency in charge of overseeing road construction across Georgia.
-As such, he oversaw a 521 million GEL budget to build new roads in 2009 as part of the stimulus package set out by President Saakashvili in response to the economic fallout from the global recession and the Russo-Georgian war.
+As such, he oversaw a 521 million GEL budget to build new roads in 2009 as part of the stimulus package set out by President Saakashvili in response to the economic fallout from the Great Recession and the Russo-Georgian war.
 Among these projects were the Rikoti Tunnel, linking the regions of Imereti and Shida Kartli through the Likhi range, and the so-called "New Road", a highway in downtown Tbilisi meant to alleviate traffic.
 He would receive the "Engineer of the Year" award by the Scientific and Engineering Association of Georgia.
 On June 30, 2010, Ramaz Nikolaishvili was appointed as Minister of Regional Development and Infrastructure (MRDI) in the cabinet of Nika Gilauri, a signal that the Georgian government was setting infrastructure development as a priority, while Parliament approved a massive budget of 1.3 billion GEL, making the MRDI one of the best-funded government agencies.

 Nikolaishvili sought a series of foreign investments to boost Georgia's domestic development budget, often traveling abroad and securing Dutch participation in the Georgian water system, Swiss funding for railway rehabilitation, Chinese investments in the country's highway network.
 In 2011, he signed a memorandum of cooperation with EU Commissioner Johannes Hahn to launch European funding programs in regional development, while successfully negotiating 190 million EUR and 43 million USD in loans and grants from the European Investment Bank and International Development Association respectively to fund the East-West Highway, a major trade road linking Tbilisi to the Western part of the country.
 Ramaz Nikolaishvili secured funding from the UNDP, the Swedish International Development Cooperation Agency, the European Bank for Reconstruction and Development, the Asian Development Bank, and the World Bank.